INFORMATION SECURITY ANALYST DEGREE

 The role of information security analysts is important to many companies.
 This is true for organizations and companies that deal with sensitive databases such as banks and healthcare organizations.
 For example, patient data in healthcare organizations must be kept private.
 In growing sectors such as healthcare, information security analysts play pivotal roles in these organizations.

 Demand, therefore, is high for those with information security analyst degrees.
-Job growth for these professions is expected to reach from 18 to 25 percent over the next five to ten years.
+Job growth for these professions is expected to reach 28 percent over the next decade.
 The salaries for information security analysts are expected to remain high with the median salary, according to the Bureau of Labor Statistics, for this profession is $92,600 per year, with an average pay of $44.52 per hour.
 As with any profession, continued experience and further education is useful to a successful career.

 Information security analysts are usually required to have at least a bachelor's degree.
 Beyond this, it is essential for professionals to have further training for successful careers.